Ryan Hoover’s $3M Angel Fund is going by the name Weekend Fund

 Building on previous work with AngelList Syndicates, Angel Funds offers investors access to their own venture capital fund.
 Through the program, fund managers typically receive between $500,000 and $1 million to invest — though outside limited partners can contribute beyond that amount.
 AngelList then collects between 2.5 and 5 percent of profits while managers take home around 15 percent.

 It’s not clear at this point how much of the capital Hoover raised came from outside backers.
-Typical first time fund managers, raising from traditional limited partners, often aim to start with around $10 million.
+Typical first-time fund managers, raising from traditional limited partners, often aim to start with around $10 million.
 Axios notes that Hoover has already started meeting with founders.

 Ryan Hoover declined to comment when we reached out to him.